 You could buy GHB in your local health-food store before 1991, but since then the DEA has been busting people even for kits” containing its commonly available tabletop ingredients.
 Distributors were producing brand-name items consisting of GBL until last January, when the FDA demanded they recall them or face arrest.

 Like marijuana, GHB and GBL influence the main anti-anxiety brain hormone, GABA (gamma-aminobutyric acid), commonly with mildly pleasant results.
 Therefore, the DEA is working to put GHB alongside pot on Schedule I as soon as the FDA declares it “medically useless” — in the face of over 30 years of research proving the opposite.

-Since its discovery in Europe in 1961, GHB has been used there to lessen withdrawal symptoms for alcoholics and junkies, to aid childbirth, to improve sexual performance and to counter anxiety, depression and sleep disorders.
+Since its discovery in Europe in 1961, GHB has been used there to lessen withdrawal symptoms for alcoholics and oioid addicts, to aid childbirth, to improve sexual performance and to counter anxiety, depression and sleep disorders.
 There are currently 15 applications before the FDA for studies on GHB’s various applications in medicine.